The Egypt Game by Zilpha Keatley Snyder

 Unit Length and Description:

-This unit will focus on craft and structure and integrating knowledge and ideas.
-Writing will be predominately narrative with some informative/explanatory and argumentative.
+This unit will focus on craft and structure and integration of knowledge and ideas.
+Writing will be predominately informative/explanatory and argumentative.

 e.
-Provide a conclusion that follows from the narrated experiences or events.
+Provide a concluding statement or section that follows from the argument presented.

 Speaking and Listening:

 SL.6.2: Interpret information presented in diverse media formats (e.g., visually, quantitatively, orally) and explain how it contributes to a topic, text, or issue under study.

 SL.6.3: Delineate a speaker’s argument and specific claims, distinguishing claims that are supported by reasons and evidence from claims that are not.

 L.6.3: Use knowledge of language and its conventions when writing, speaking, reading, or listening.

 a.
 Vary sentence patterns for meaning, reader/listener interest, and style.

 The following standards are embedded in all units:

 RL. /RI.6.1 Cite relevant textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.